Healthier buildings make healthier people

 Safer Furniture and chemical flame retardant-free National pledges

 In November 2015, Harvard became the first university to sign a national pledge stating a preference for purchasing chemical flame retardant-free furniture.
 Other signatories to the pledge include Kaiser Permanente, Facebook, Blue Cross Blue Shield Massachusetts, and Autodesk.
 In 2019, Harvard became the second university to sign a purchaser pledge for safer furniture products.

 The Office for Sustainability is partnering with Harvard capital project and planning teams, Strategic Procurement, and Environmental Health and Safety to identify and source chemical flame retardant-free furniture across the University, and in accordance with regulations.

 Transforming the market by partnering with industry leaders

 By demanding transparency and holding our vendors accountable we are working together with peer institutions and the private sector to change the landscape.

 Harvard & Google

 In 2018, the Office for Sustainability joined the Harvard T.H.
-Chan School of Public Health in a collaboration with Google that will seek to reduce the use of harmful chemicals in building products and materials used in construction and renovation projects.
-We will work together to develop a set of public tools and resources that use the latest scientific research to inform decision-making by large institutions, purchasers, and manufacturers to help transform the marketplace to healthier alternatives.
+Chan School of Public Health in a collaboration with Google to reduce the use of harmful chemicals in building products and materials used in construction and renovation projects.
+Harvard and Google worked together to develop a set of public tools and resources that used the latest scientific research to inform decision-making by large institutions, purchasers, and manufacturers to help transform the marketplace to healthier alternatives.